 Mapping simplification based on logical implication is the subject of this paper.
-The problem can be stated as follows: given a schema mapping M, check whether a simplified (LAV, or GAV) schema mapping M' exists such that M' logically implies M (and, if it exists, find one).
+The basic problem we consider can be stated as follows: given a schema mapping M, check whether a simplified (LAV, or GAV) schema mapping M' exists such that M' logically implies M (and, if it exists, find one).
 We formally introduce this problem, and study it in a variety of cases, depending on three parameters:

-- 1. the simplified form to achieve (LAV, or GAV), - 2. the type of schema mapping considered (sound, or exact), and - 3. the data model and the query language used in the schema mapping specification.
+- 1. the simplified form to achieve, namely, LAV or GAV, - 2. the type of schema mapping considered, namely, sound or exact, and - 3. the data model and the query language used in the schema mapping specification.